 Do Fake CRAs Really Exist?

-I spoke some time back on the subject of Fake CRAs at ACRP’s 2018 Global Conference and I was surprised at how many individuals do not believe applicant fraudulence exists.
-My goal today is to reveal the breadth and depth of candidate fraudulence within the clinical research industry as the data we have gathered is startling.
-To date, we have already identified over 7000 fake CRAs in North America, which is approximately 21% of our CRA candidate pool.
+I spoke at one of ACRP’s global conferences on the subject of Fake CRAs.
+I was surprised at how many hiring managers and sponsor representatives do not believe applicant fraudulence exists.
+My goal today is to reveal the breadth and depth of candidate fraudulence within the clinical research industry.
+The data we have gathered is startling.

 I should note that I am speaking about true applicant fraudulence…not just the mere embellishment of qualifications.